You may think of stress as a bad thing — but it is actually a bodily response that has some benefits.

 Reframe how you perceive stress

 "People have really learned this mantra that stress is toxic, and you should avoid it at all costs.
 That's actually a false narrative.
-Stress is not toxic any more than exercise is damaging, meaning stress can be toxic, because exercise can be damaging, but it is also how we get stronger and healthier," said Dr. Gilboa.
+Stress is not toxic any more than exercise is damaging, meaning stress can be toxic, because exercise can be damaging, but it is also how we get stronger and healthier," says Dr. Gilboa.
 "One of the biggest problems people have is they look at it wrong.
 They think, 'gosh, if I feel stressed, I'm doing life wrong.'
 What is true, is that some stress is useless and avoidable, and if that’s the case, you should run away from it.
 But some stress really is useful and unavoidable."

 If you can think of it as something temporary, something you’ve overcome before, and your body’s way of telling you to pay attention, stress doesn’t feel so negative.

 "Our brains see every change, even the good stuff, even the stuff we work for or pray for, as stressful.
-And understanding that our brain’s initial reaction to all change is stress helps us understand why life feels so stressful and why we keep coming up against stressful situations when we're just trying to make our lives better," said Gilboa.
+And understanding that our brain’s initial reaction to all change is stress helps us understand why life feels so stressful and why we keep coming up against stressful situations when we're just trying to make our lives better," says Gilboa.
 "We have to stop the 'I must be doing life wrong' narrative.
 All it means is that you’re in the world, you’re not doing it wrong."

 Focus on the things you can control

 Take climate change, for example.
 “There are lots of things related to climate change that are out of our control.
 We don’t set the laws, and we can’t control the companies.
 But what we can do is recycle.
 We can use a hybrid car.
-We can support politicians and companies that are engaged in climate change,” Wright said.
+We can support politicians and companies that are engaged in climate change,” Wright says.
 Focusing on what you can control gives you more agency and less of a sense of hopelessness.

 "The way to approach it is with a mindset of resilience.
-Resilience is the ability to navigate change and come through it the kind of person you want to be," said Gilboa.
+Resilience is the ability to navigate change and come through it the kind of person you want to be," says Gilboa.
 "So we reverse engineer stress.
 And that's how to manage it with the least negative impact on ourselves.
 Because there's no doubt that stress can be damaging ... the way to approach it so that it's the least damaging, and the most useful, is to reverse engineer and say, 'Okay, in this situation, what's the kind of person I want to be?
 And how do I navigate this change towards that?'"

-Here’s what to do when stress gets to be too much
+Stress management tips: What to do when stress gets to be too much

 Stress at a constant high level is not helpful or beneficial.
 So, as much as possible, you want to take steps to reduce chronic stress and give yourself breaks in between stressful events or situations: